FINTLabs/fint-p360-rpc-arkiv-adapter/README.md

 # FINT P360 adapter
-This adapter connects Tietos Public 360 to FINT.
+This adapter connects TietoEvry Public 360 to FINT.

-It uses the `SIF` webservice.
-At the moment it supports the `SOAP` version.
+It uses the SIF RPC service.

 The adapter uses the following services:
 - CaseService